-One of the markers that appears to have the most influence on your heart disease risk is HDL cholesterol.
+One of the markers that appear to have the most influence on your heart disease risk is HDL cholesterol.

 You may want to see if you can get your HDL cholesterol numbers under control naturally before turning to medications.

 So I took some time and reviewed what the research says about supporting healthy HDL levels naturally.

 Despite the major focus in our healthcare system to control total cholesterol and LDL with medications such as statins, significant cardiovascular risk can still remain – particularly if HDL levels are low and triglyceride levels are high.
 (1; 2; 3).